cortexlabs/cortex/docs/clusters/gcp/install.md

 # GCP zone for your cluster
 zone: us-east1-c

+# list of cluster node pools; the smaller index, the higher the priority of the node pool
+node_pools:
+  - name: np-cpu # name of the node pool
-# instance type
+    instance_type: n1-standard-2 # instance type
+    # accelerator_type: nvidia-tesla-t4 # GPU to attach to your instance (optional)
+    # accelerators_per_instance: 1 # the number of GPUs to attach to each instance (optional)
+    min_instances: 1 # minimum number of instances
+    max_instances: 5 # maximum number of instances
+    preemptible: false  # enable the use of preemptible instances
+  - name: np-gpu
     instance_type: n1-standard-2

-# minimum number of instances
+    accelerator_type: nvidia-tesla-t4
+    accelerators_per_instance: 1
     min_instances: 1

-# maximum number of instances
     max_instances: 5

-# enable the use of preemptible instances
     preemptible: false

-# enable the use of on-demand backup instances which will be used when preemptible capacity runs out
-# default is true when preemptible instances are used
-# on_demand_backup: true

-# GPU to attach to your instance (optional)
-# accelerator_type: nvidia-tesla-t4

-# the number of GPUs to attach to each instance (optional)
-# accelerators_per_instance: 1
+  ...

 # the name of the network in which to create your cluster
 # network: default